pratt4166/HR_Analytics_Project/README.md

 # Problem Statement

 Employee attendance is crucial for productivity and resource planning.
-This project analyses attendance patters to identify factors affecting affecting employee presence and suggest improvements.
+This project analyses attendance patters to identify factors affecting employee presence and suggest improvements.

-# Data Transformation and Preprocesssing
+# Data Transformation and Preprocessing

 * Removed unnecessary columns
 * Changed type of each column to the data it stored